 In August 1540, Coronado and his entourage entered the Rio Grande valley somewhere near the site of the Kuaua Pueblo.
-Though he was searching for the fabled Seven Cities of Gold, what he found instead was a dozen villages inhabited by prosperous native farmers.
-At that time, the Tiguex population was at its peak with more than 20,000 people settled along 30 miles of the Rio Grande.
+Though he was searching for the fabled Seven Cities of Gold, he found a dozen villages inhabited by prosperous native farmers instead.
+At that time, the Tiguex population was at its peak, with more than 20,000 people settled along 30 miles of the Rio Grande.
 Coronado called them: Los Indios de los Pueblos or Pueblo Indians.
 He and his men visited all of the 12 Tiwa villages during the course of the next year because they survived on food and other supplies that they obtained from them.
 Without the assistance of the Tiwa (willing or unwilling), Coronado and his men very likely would have starved to death.

 Kuaua was the northernmost of the 12 villages.
 Its name means “evergreen” in Tiwa.
-At the time the Spanish arrived, Kuaua was then among the largest Pueblo Indian settlements in the region, spanning six acres of low terrace land.
+When the Spanish arrived, Kuaua was then among the largest Pueblo Indian settlements in the region, spanning six acres of low terrace land.
 It featured approximately 1,200 surface dwellings and storage rooms, six underground ceremonial kivas, and three rectangular plazas.
-Doorways connected a few of the rooms, but most were entered via a ladder through a hatchway in the roof.
+Doorways connected a few rooms, but most were entered via a ladder through a hatchway in the roof.

-Conflict between Coronado and the Puebloans arose as the Spanish began to demand more from the area people during the severe winter leading to what is known as the Tiguex War.
+The conflict between Coronado and the Puebloans arose as the Spanish began to demand more from the area people during the severe winter leading to what is known as the Tiguex War.
 Finally, after Coronado had failed to wrest control over the Tiguex pueblos or to discover valuable minerals, he and his group abandoned the area to seek his fortunes in Texas and on the Kansas Plains.
-However, Coronado had witnessed an age of Pueblo independence and prosperity that, by the end of the 16th century, would be entirely transformed.
+However, Coronado had witnessed an age of Pueblo independence and prosperity that would be entirely transformed by the end of the 16th century.

-Between 1934 and 1940, as a joint project the University of New Mexico, Museum of New Mexico and the School of American Research excavated Kuaua.
-The ruins were reconstructed and an educational site was developed featuring a museum and Spanish-Pueblo Revival-style visitor center.
-While most of the excavated areas were later reburied for protection, several room blocks and kivas were rebuilt on the village footprint to replicate the original layout.
-Among the most notable restorations was Kiva 3, commonly known as the Painted Kiva, where 17 layers of wall murals were removed and preserved and reproduction murals were painted on its reconstructed interiors.
+As a joint project between 1934 and 1940, the University of New Mexico, Museum of New Mexico, and the School of American Research excavated Kuaua.
+The ruins were reconstructed, and an educational site was developed featuring a museum and Spanish-Pueblo Revival-style visitor center.
+While most excavated areas were later reburied for protection, several room blocks and kivas were rebuilt on the village footprint to replicate the original layout.
+Among the most notable restorations was Kiva 3, commonly known as the Painted Kiva, where 17 layers of murals were removed and preserved, and reproduction murals were painted on its reconstructed interiors.

 Today, visitors can wander through the ruins along an interpretive trail and explore the museum and visitor center.

-Kuaua Ruins at Coronado Historic Site is open daily except Tuesday, with a small admission fee.
+Kuaua Ruins at Coronado Historic Site is open daily except for Tuesday, with a small admission fee.

 Coronado Historic Site